 This post includes affiliate links.

 The Filet Crochet Scarf is a very fast and easy way of using up some leftover yarn.
-In my case, I used some leftover caron cake I had from a while back that I always wanted to use, be never found the right project for it.
+In my case, I used some leftover caron cake I had from a while back that I always wanted to use, but never found the right project for it.
 Well, even though this specific caron cake color combo was discontinued, you can pretty much use you caron cake or worsted weighted yarn for this free pattern.

 The scarf which I call the Filet Crochet Scarf is short in circumference so it is meant for spicing up your outfit.
-However, you can easily make the scarf much longer by adding more chains at the beginning which then turns the Filet Crochet Scarf into a scarf that can be looped around your neck multiple times.
+However, you can easily make the scarf longer by adding more chains at the beginning which then turns the Filet Crochet Scarf into a scarf that can be looped around your neck multiple times.

 The pattern features the stitch called the Filet Squares which is all about double crochets and some extra chains in some places to make these window like squares in between walls of dense double crochets.